Season 12 – Story 79

-In the summer hols of 75, the fourth Doctor went on the road to meet his fans, and that August Tom Baker came to my hometown Chesham for a signing session at Chapter One bookshop.
+In the summer hols of 1975, the fourth Doctor went on the road to meet his fans, and on Thursday 28 August Tom Baker came to my hometown Chesham for a signing session at Chapter One bookshop.
 He wore the full Doctor Who garb – including his original red jacket (which had been abandoned during his second season then being recorded).
 Fans and non-fans turned out, snapping up newly minted paperbacks of The Green Death and The Giant Robot, many asking Tom if his curly hair was a wig.
 Even 35 years later, I remember shaking Tom’s hand and touching his iconic scarf.
-If only my mum had been more adept with our Kodak Instamatic!
+If only my mum had been more adept with our Kodak Instamatic camera!

 Radio Times archive